andrew/ultimate-awesome/README.md

 - [awesome-typography](https://github.com/Jolg42/awesome-typography) - ✏︎ Curated list about digital typography 🔥.
 - [awesome-wordpress](https://github.com/miziomon/awesome-wordpress) - A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php. .
 - [Awesome-LLM-Long-Context-Modeling](https://github.com/Xnhyacinth/Awesome-LLM-Long-Context-Modeling) - 📰 Must-read papers and blogs on LLM based Long Context Modeling 🔥.
-- [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [awesome-imbalanced-learning](https://github.com/ZhiningLiu1998/awesome-imbalanced-learning) - 😎 Everything about class-imbalanced/long-tail learning: papers, codes, frameworks, and libraries | 有关类别不平衡/长尾学习的一切：论文、代码、框架与库.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [awesome-android-root](https://github.com/awesome-android-root/awesome-android-root) - Explore the ultimate curated list of best root apps,powerful Magisk, KernelSU & LSPosed(Xposed) modules, must-have tools and step-by-step rooting guides to control, boost performance, and customize your device .